TwisterMc/simple-hubspot-wp/README.md

 - Unique container IDs for multiple forms on the same page
 - Secure output with WordPress escaping functions

+## Styling
+- The forms are wrapped in a `simple-hubspot-form` class.
+If you're using legacy forms in HubSpot, you can use this class to style your forms.
+If using HubSpot's new editor, you'll have to style your forms in HubSpot.

 ## Requirements

 - WordPress 4.0 or higher